0x3327/pq-sap/docs/README.md

 For more detailed explanation of Kyber refer to our paper, Kyber-KEM original paper or Prof. Menezes lectures.

+Our protocol works in both MLWE and RLWE settings.
+Where Kyber and Newhope are underlying key encapsulation mechanisms respecitvely.

 ![Protocol Diagram](assets/protocol.png)

 ### Implementation details